docusign/docusign-iam-typescript-client/README.md

 ## Summary

-This SDK enables Typescript and Node.js developers to abstract and simplify the use of the Docusign IAM APIs.
+This SDK enables TypesSript and Node.js developers to abstract and simplify the use of the Docusign IAM APIs.

 By installing this nuget package, developers can then use TypeScript objects and